intel/pepc/docs/pepc-pstates.rst

    will succeed.

 **--max-freq** *MAX_FREQ*
    Set the maximum CPU frequency.
+Uses the same mechanisms as described in the 'info' sub-command.
    Similar to '--min-freq', but applies to the maximum frequency.

 **--turbo** *on|off*
    Toggle turbo mode globally via sysfs.
 When enabled, CPUs can exceed the base frequency if allowed